utep-cs-systems-courses/project-3-updated-FellowHashbrown/src/README.md

 The same shape as Button 2 will show up but with a red square in the middle.

 ### Button 4
-The sounds will stop and you will be given a link on how to quickly gain bitcoin.
-Which you can also view [here](https://youtube.com/watch?v=dQw4w9WgXcQ)!
+The sounds will stop and you will be given some text that looks like chat on *Among Us*.
+Also, a link on how to quickly gain bitcoin will be shown which you can also view [here](https://youtube.com/watch?v=dQw4w9WgXcQ)!